 Brian and I do things differently.
 We’re paperless, on the cloud, and efficient.
 We will never be the cheapest lawyers in town.
 In fact, our product is anything but cheap.
 But we offer high-end service in a way that makes sense.
 Our approach is newer, different, and better.

 I am Board Certified in Family Law by the Texas Board of Legal Specialization.
-I am rated 10.0 Superb by Avvo.com and have 50 five star reviews.
+I am rated 10.0 Superb by Avvo.com and have 50 to 80 five star reviews.
 I have been selected as a Rising Star by Texas Super Lawyers and I am frequently asked to serve as a guest speaker on various family law and litigation matters, with a particular focus on trial work and jury trials.
 I try more cases each year to judges, arbitrators and juries than a vast majority of my peers, and I do it different and better.

 Better approach and better results are what we produce, and it is what we will do for you and your family.